Beakuency: Meet Bird People in the Hudson Valley!

 MF: You're originally from the UK.
 What led you to living in Columbia county?
 And when did you start getting involved in Alan Devoe Bird Club?

 MF: Right.
-A lot of people have hard time finding new connections when moving to a completely new place.
+A lot of people have a hard time finding new connections when moving to a completely new place.

 MF: Right.